Super Documents

 3. Can I actually afford the initial investment?

 If I need to buy more equipment, how will I pay for it?
-Do I need to take out a loan, or do I want to pay for any additional costs out of my operating expenses?
+Do I need to take out a loan, or can I deduct any additional costs from my operating expenses?

 4. Do I have the right IT infrastructure?